ICAP

 Zenebe Melaku, MD

 Dr. Zenebe Melaku is ICAP’s country director in Ethiopia.
 He has over 20 years of clinical, academic, programmatic, and managerial experience in medicine and public health in Ethiopia.
-In his current role, Dr. Melaku oversees the planning and implementation of comprehensive and high quality HIV/AIDS care and treatment services at ICAP-supported sites in eight regions of Ethiopia.
-He provides technical and managerial oversight to program activities at the national, regional, and site levels and liaises with the Ministry of Health and other project partners and collaborators.
-Before joining ICAP, Dr. Melaku was an associate professor of internal medicine at Addis Ababa University and served as the technical advisor for HIV/AIDS Care and Treatment at the U.S. Centers for Diseases Control and Prevention (CDC) in Ethiopia.
+In his current role, Dr. Zenebe oversees the planning and implementation of comprehensive and high-quality HIV/AIDS care and treatment services at ICAP-supported sites in eight regions of Ethiopia.
+He provides technical and managerial oversight of program activities at the national, regional, and site levels and liaises with the Ministry of Health and other project partners and collaborators.
+Before joining ICAP, Dr. Zenebe was an associate professor of internal medicine at Addis Ababa University and served as the technical advisor for HIV/AIDS Care and Treatment at the U.S. Centers for Disease Control and Prevention (CDC) in Ethiopia.

 Jobs in Ethiopia